tuanquanghpvn/agent-scripts/README.md

 - Limit the sweep to repos with Peter’s commits in the last two weeks and skip `agent-scripts` itself; don’t create new `AGENTS.md` files unless explicitly requested.
 - Order of operations: refresh `agent-scripts`, replace `<shared>` and `<tools>` blocks in the target repo, keep any repo-local content that sits outside the blocks, then commit/push using that repo’s wrappers (rebase only if clean/easy).
 - If a repo is already dirty with unrelated changes, stage only `AGENTS.md` for the sync commit and leave the other work untouched.
+- If the target repo has submodules (e.g., Peekaboo → Commander/TauTUI/Tachikoma/AXorcist), run the same `<shared>/<tools>` sync inside those subrepos, push them, then bump the submodule pointers in the parent repo with a follow-up commit.